Uniformity norms, their weaker versions, and applications: The box norm versus the cut norm

 and the result follows from the Gowers--Cauchy--Schwarz inequality. \end{proof} \begin{rem} We point out that Proposition \ref{p2.3} can also be extended in the hypergraph setting.
-Specifically, we have the following proposition; see \cite[Section 7]{DKK1} for further results in this direction. \begin{prop} Let $V$ be a nonempty finite set, let $s\meg 2$ be an integer and let $0<\eta\mik 1$.
-Let $1<p\mik \infty$, let $q$ denote the conjugate exponent of $p$ and set $\ell\coloneqq \min\{2n: n\in\nn \text{ and } 2n\meg 2q+2\}$.
+Specifically, we have the following proposition; see \cite[Section 7]{DKK1} for further results in this direction. \begin{prop} Let $V, s, \eta$ be as in Proposition \emph{\ref{p3.1}}, let $1<p\mik \infty$, let $q$ denote the conjugate exponent of $p$, and set $\ell\coloneqq \min\{2n: n\in\nn \text{ and } 2n\meg 2q+2\}$.
 Also let $\nu\colon V^s\to \rr^+$ such that

 where $\psi\colon V^s\to\rr$ satisfies\footnote{Here, as in Proposition \ref{p2.3}, the $L_p$-norm of $\psi$ is computed using the uniform probability measure on $V^s$, that is, $\|\psi\|_{L_p}\coloneqq \ave[\, |\psi(x)|^p\, |\, x\in V^s]^{1/p}$.} $\|\psi\|_{L_p}\mik 1$ and $\|\psi\|_{\square_\ell(V^s)}\mik 1$.
 Finally, let $F\colon V^s\to \rr$ with $|F|\mik \nu$.
 If\, $\|F\|_{\mathrm{cut}(V^s)}\mik \eta$, then